littlelines/media_embed/README.md

 + marginwidth             - left/right margin in pixels
 + name                    - name of iframe element
 + width                   - width in pixels
-+ allowfullscreen         - true by default, set 'false' to remove
++ allowfullscreen         - not present by default
-+ webkitallowfullscreen   - true by default, set 'false' to remove
++ webkitallowfullscreen   - not present by default
-+ mozallowfullscreen      - true by default, set 'false' to remove
++ mozallowfullscreen      - not present by default

 See [w3schools.com IFrame tag page](http://www.w3schools.com/tags/tag_iframe.asp)
 for more information about the accepted attributes.